We are home to over 600 charitable funds ranging in size from $10,000 to $30 million.

 All funds are placed into an investment pool and a portion of each fund is used to make grants in accordance with the donor’s intentions.

-Advised funds are convenient, flexible tools for donors who want to personally recommend grant awards from a fund they have established at the Community Foundation.
+- Advised – Advised funds are convenient, flexible tools for donors who want to personally recommend grant awards from a fund they have established.

-Agency endowment funds are established by specific nonprofits or educational/religious organizations to provide a permanent source of income for years to come.
+- Agency endowment – Agency endowment funds are established by specific nonprofits or educational/religious organizations to provide a permanent source of income.

 Our spending rule determines how much we are able to grant each year from our endowed funds.
 The spending rule currently allows grant distributions of 4.1 percent of a rolling 16 quarter average market value of funds.